-Hurricane debris pickup
+Hurricane Irma debris removal

 If you believe your address or street was missed, contact the Office of the County Engineer at 352-671-8686.
 Staff keeps a log of these reports, so they can direct the contractor's efforts or have crews go back and pick up missed debris.

 - Contact the Office of the County Engineer at 352-671-8686 with questions on county debris pickup or to check on a specific road within the unincorporated sections of Marion County.

 - Contact Solid Waste at 352-671-8465 with questions about debris drop-off.

 - Residents living in incorporated cities and towns should contact their respective governing agencies with questions.

 Residents will have an opportunity to register for financial assistance and direct help to repair damage to their home and property caused by Hurricane Irma.